utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ## Collaborating in a Partner Workspace

-The collaborative experience that Partner Workspaces offer depends on your role and status as a user on the team or external partner.
+The collaborative experience that Partner Workspaces offer depends on your role and status as a team member or external partner.

 ### Collaborating as a team member